mateusz7988/CTF-Writeups/HackTheBox/OpenSource/README.md

 >>> os.path.join("test","test2","/file.txt")
 '/file.txt'
 ```
 It basically means, that if we name our file "/etc/passwd", it wouldn't end up in the "/app/public/uploads/etc/passwd" directory, but would end up overwriting the original "/etc/passwd" file. **Bingo!**

-In source code that we just downloaded we can see that the directory with [views.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/views.py) is in /app/app/ directory.
-If we modify [views.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/views.py), and name it "/app/app/views.py" it would overwrite the original [views.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/views.py) file and we would be able to execute our own python code.
-I modified the [views.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/views.py) file so it contains another route at '/revshell/<ip>' that will execute reverse shell after visiting this endpoint with my browser.
+In source code that we just downloaded we can see that the directory with [views.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/views.py) is in /app/app/ directory.If we modify [views.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/views.py), and name it "/app/app/views.py" it would overwrite the original [views.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/views.py) file and we would be able to execute our own python code.
+I modified the [views.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/views.py) file so it contains another route at "/revshell/\<ip\>"
+that will execute reverse shell after visiting this endpoint with my browser.

 ```python
 import os